lexik/LexikWorkflowBundle/README.md

 Model object
 ------------

 The workflow handle some "model" objects.
 A "model" object is basically an instance of `Lexik\Bundle\WorkflowBundle\Model\ModelInterface`.
 This interface provide 2 methods:

-* getWorkflowIdentifier(): returns a unique identifier used to store model's state in the database.
+* `getWorkflowIdentifier()` returns an unique identifier used to store model state in the database.
-* getWorkflowData(): returns an array of data to store with a model state.
+* `getWorkflowData()` returns an array of data to store with a model state.

-Here an example of a `PostModel` class we could use in the `post_publication` process.
+Here's an example of a `PostModel` class we could use in the `post_publication` process:

 ```php
 <?php

 namespace Project\Bundle\SuperBundle\Workflow\Model;

 use Lexik\Bundle\WorkflowBundle\Model\ModelInterface;